Skip to main content

 Three tiers tend to work well:

-• Essential: Smaller arrangement, seasonal flowers, £25/week
+• Essential: Smaller arrangement, seasonal flowers, around £25/week

-• Premium: Bigger arrangement, premium stems, £40/week
+• Premium: Bigger arrangement with premium stems, £40/week

 Prepayment Discounts